Finnmark Plateau North – South Skiing Expedition. 16 days

 · Alcoholic beverages

-- You must be prepared to share rooms in Alta.
-In Karasjok you will be lodged at the truly unique Engholm Husky Lodge in double rooms in cabins with one or two rooms.
+- In Karasjok you will be lodged at the truly unique Engholm Husky Lodge in double rooms in cabins with one or two rooms.

 - In Karasjok single rooms are available for an additional cost.